Why Graduate School?

 - Should I gain work experience first?

-Think about your reasons for attending graduate school.
+What are your reasons for attending graduate school?
 Where do they fall on this scale?

 - I want to be a researcher or a college professor.

-- I do not know what else to do.
+- I don’t know what else to do.

 - I can put off paying my college loans.